New York14 Images

 Inspired by her studies of religious traditions such as Hinduism, Buddhism, Tantra, Sufism, and texts such as the Bhagavad Gita, Ariane’s paintings often have oriental reminiscences, "Lila" (Fig. 178).
 Many of her paintings represent the creative feminine force.
 In "Eset" (Fig. 179) a woman or blue goddess presides over the picture; the painting has fluidity and dynamism; yellow, green, blue, and red play—transmitting to the viewer a feeling of elation; organic figures and thick strokes converge upon an ocher, blue, and pink circle.
 Her work "Figures on Red¨ (Fig. 021) vibrates with movement, as organic shapes expand on a red and pink background.
 "Turquoise Woman" (Fig. 001) is curious: a turquoise young woman delimited by a vibrant blue lying on a carmine figure; the colors are pure with a jovial vibe.
 "Abstract with Roses (Fig. 181) is a delicate painting with Naples yellow and a pink background, peopled by archaic characters in gray and blue; it is elegant and mysterious with a sense of joy.

 Although Ariane had no religious upbringing, she was looking for a spiritual truth, to live more deeply and truly with a universal perspective and connection with everything: people, nature, cosmos.
 She did not seek rational or intellectual explanations, but a transcendent knowledge above our limited thoughts and prejudices, and an experience of unity and peace.
 This spiritual depth and seeking is transmitted in her mysterious paintings.
 In looking at them, new and deeper levels open up.
 There are several abstract paintings in acrylic and ink depicting people drawn with markers.
 She painted landscapes of different worlds, "Alice" (Fig. 272) is a very cheerful painting, the colors vibrate and dance; some people rest, others climb a tree.
 "Composition on Blue" (Fig. 005) is an abstract painting where blues and greens reign and has the characteristic Ariane parallel waves; one has the feeling of looking from high above cities and rivers: there is a young couple embracing with a word “Slap”, another archaic and curious couple is at the front, and there are two people drawn in red over a city.
 "Self Portrait in Blue" (Fig. 088) contains the same transparency and fluidity: Ariane looks at us with that look and profound expression, her hair, transparent blue as water or the sky, merges with the background.
+"Ariadne and the Minotauro" (Fig. 119) is divided into two parts that are in the golden ratio.
+On the left side there is a woman, very white with purple lips, which looks like Ariane—her black eyes staring into the distance with a serious and concentrated expression.
+She wears a transparent dress.
+Behind her is the Minotaur: taller than her, he rests his hand on her shoulder.
+On the right side there are purple, turquoise and gray waves behind the Minotaur which appear as a cloak of feathers.
+Above are two green pines and mountains.
+According to Greek mythology, Ariadne fell in love with Theseus and helped him out of the labyrinth after Theseus killed the Minotaur.
 There are several sensual paintings from this time, painted with spontaneous fast strokes: pink, yellow, and pink; in "Dance" (Fig. 113) curvilinear lines draw the women's movement; the drawing gives a sense of joy and elevation.

 Ariane also created a number of prints.
 "Windblows" (Fig. 079) is a wood print: it conveys a sense of movement, depicting figures that look to be blown about by the wind.
 “Ariane and Waves" (Fig. 071) is mysterious with movement, carrying associations of a sea with waves and parallel figures at the bottom, one of whom is herself.
 "Magical Landscape" (Fig. 085) conveys joy and a love of nature as it depicts an enchanted landscape: insinuating rivers of swimming fish and caves with cute animals.